 Over 62 miles in length with 8,000+ feet of climbing and 10,000+ feet of descent, this is the most amazing (and tough) mountain bike ride.
 What started off as a hair-brained idea with a few friends many years ago, pre-TAMBA rebirth, is now one of our signature events attracting crazy people from all around the country.
 It takes most people all day to complete the ride while showcasing some of the best trails linking Tahoe’s North Shore from Mount Rose down to Lake Tahoe’s South Shore ending on the famous Mr. Toads Wild Ride.
 It’s not a race but the ride can be as intense as you want it to be, join us and be part of something awesome!
 Time left to train:

 DISCLAIMER: This ride is self supported, there is no sweep or sag, be prepared for anything.
-For 2015 we have 2 rest stops lined up and a finish line celebration.
-The fantastic folks at the Sierra Buttes Trail Stewardship will be at Spooner Summit to great you with snacks and their shenanigans.
-At the top of Kingsbury Grade (next to Fox and the Hound) Over the Edge Bike Shop will be there to feed you and check in on those bikes.
+For 2016 we will have 2 rest stops along with a finish line celebration.
+We are looking for sponsors to run the Spooner Summit rest stop and the Boulder Lodge rest stop.
 A big thank you to Tahoe Trail Bar for donating trail bars to this TAMBA event (and past events).